n-p-soft/bsdsum/README.md

   - "DIGEST  FILE" (two spaces)

   - "DIGEST FILE" (one space)

+  - "# $BSDSUM: date,digest $" as last line of the file, stores the "supersum" of the list, that is, the digest of all valid lines (except ignored ones) above itself.

   Any other line will be rejected and an error reported.